IBM/power-up/docs/Build-Introspection.rst

 *Note:*  Introspection is not yet supported in POWER-Up 2.0

 Introspection enables the clients to boot a Linux mini-kernel and filesystem prior to deployment.
-This allows Cluster Genesis to extract client hardware resource information and provides an environment for users to run configuration scripts (e.g. RAID volume management).
+This allows POWER-Up to extract client hardware resource information and provides an environment for users to run configuration scripts (e.g. RAID volume management).